PrestaShopCorp/puik/README.md

 🚧 Please note there are significant changes from version 1 to version 2.
 For more informations, please refer to the [release-notes-v2](RELEASE-NOTES-V2.md)

-## Contributing

-Please make sure to read the Contributing Guide before making a pull request.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## About the repository